 As soon as practicable after the effective date of any reverse stock split, stockholders holding certificated shares, if any, will be notified that the reverse stock split has been effected.
 Equiniti Trust Company, LLC, our transfer agent, will act as exchange agent for purposes of implementing the exchange of stock certificates.
-Holders of pre-split shares in certificated form will be asked to surrender to the exchange agent certificates representing pre-split shares in exchange for certificates representing post-split shares in accordance with the procedures to be set forth in a letter of transmittal that will be delivered to our stockholders.
+Holders of pre-split shares in certificated form will be asked to surrender to the exchange agent certificates representing pre-split shares in accordance with the procedures to be set forth in a letter of transmittal that will be delivered to our stockholders.
 No new certificates will be issued to a stockholder until the stockholder has surrendered to the exchange agent his, her or its outstanding certificate(s) together with the properly completed and executed letter of transmittal.